-Now that all of your electronics are equally protected from externally generated spikes, local power strip types are still needed as a secondary means of protection.
-These will knock down all the smaller internally generated electrical spikes that happen frequently when large appliances like air conditioning units turn on and off.
+Now that all of your electronics are fully protected from externally generated spikes, local power strip types are still needed as a secondary means of protection.
+These will knock down all the smaller, internally generated, electrical spikes that happen frequently when large appliances turn on and off.
 Common culprits include air conditioning systems and other large appliances.

-Internal spikes; sometimes referred to as stray spikes, will never have the single event destructive capabilities that external spikes have but they are much more frequent.
+Internal spikes are sometimes referred to as stray spikes.
+They will never have the single event destructive capabilities that external spikes have but they are much more frequent.
 These are the ones that quietly and consistently shorten the life expectancy of your electronics.
-Left without point if use protection, they can plague your computer with data alterations, lock-up errors and program corruption.
+Left without point if use protection, they can plague your computer with data losses, lock-up errors and program corruption.

 If you are wondering if you still need this secondary protection or how often internal surging is taking place in your home just keep an eye on your lights.
 Every time you see a fluctuation in light levels (small or large} there is an electrical distortion happening somewhere in your home.

-These power strip types; also known as “single outlet plug in point of use protection”, vary greatly in both response time and their maximum suppressing thresholds so be sure to get a good one.
+These power strip types are also known as “single outlet plug in point of use protection”.
+They vary greatly in both response time and their maximum suppressing thresholds so be sure to get a good one.

-When asked “what is the best surge protector?” our electricians always refer our clients to these 4 important features to look for when purchasing new power strip types:
+When asked “what is the best surge protector?” our electricians always refer our clients to these 4 important features.
+Look for these qualities when purchasing new power strip types:

 Often time’s power strips that do not provide any protection at all are erroneously referred to and used as “surge protectors” by unaware consumers.
 Don’t make this potentially costly mistake, refer to the bullet points above.

 Grounding is essential for a plug in type protector to work.
-If your electrical wiring system is ungrounded even the best surge suppressor won’t work because it has no route for dissipating the unwanted energy to ground.
+If your electrical wiring system is ungrounded even the best surge suppressor won’t work.
+It absolutely must have route to dissipate the unwanted energy to ground.
 Whole house equipment still offer maximum protection because it utilizes the larger grounding wires in your main electrical panel and keeps externally generated spikes out of your home.

 Installing a whole house spike and surge protector to work in conjunction with your grounded electrical wiring system and plug in type suppressors is best.
-In cases where systems are ungrounded or partially grounded we always recommend upgrading to a fully grounded system for safety and performance.
-Systems that remain ungrounded can still capitalize on all the benefits a whole house surge suppressor provides because it’s not dependent on the interior wiring circuits being grounded to keep out externally generated power spikes directly at the circuit breaker box.
+In cases where systems are ungrounded or partially grounded, we always recommend upgrading to a fully grounded system for safety and performance.
+Systems that remain ungrounded can still capitalize on all the benefits that a whole house surge suppressor provides.
+This is because it’s not dependent on the interior wiring circuits being grounded.
+It keeps out externally generated power spikes directly at the circuit breaker box.

-New homes and older homes can both obtain the same levels of protection with whole house devices and for a limited time you can take advantage of this coupon and save $50.00 on your installation.
+New homes and older homes can both obtain the same levels of protection with whole house devices.
 If you are interested in more information we schedule local in-office Mesa electricians that you can call for a free evaluation.
 We look forward to assisting you!